Super Columbine Massacre RPG!: Development

 Super Columbine Massacre was created by Danny Ledonne of Alamosa, Colorado, then a student and independent filmmaker.
-As a high school student, the Columbine shootings resonated with Ledonne, who said that he himself had once been "a loner", "a misfit" and "a bullied kid" in high school like the shooters.
+As a high school student, the Columbine High School massacre resonated with Ledonne, who said that he himself had once been "a loner", "a misfit" and "a bullied kid" in high school like the shooters.
 "I was an easy target to be picked on, and that started in kindergarten", he said.
 "It was the kind of bullying that most kids who were bullied experienced [...]
 When you get pushed every day, and when you are ostracized not once, not twice, but years in and out, your perception of reality is distorted [...]
 These things really do warp your understanding and your perception of humanity in some almost irrevocable way", he said.

-In 1999, director Stanley Kubrick's death and the Columbine High School massacre occurred within months of each other; Ledonne credited the two events with changing his life.
+In 1999, director Stanley Kubrick's death and the Columbine High School shootings occurred within months of each other; Ledonne credited the two events with changing his life.
 After seeing A Clockwork Orange, Ledonne discovered that film could comment on culture; after the Columbine shootings, he realized he was headed down the same path as the shooters.
 "It was a bit scary, once I learned more about these boys, because it was like I was looking in the mirror and I didn't want the same fate for myself", Ledonne said.
 He began taking martial arts, studying film, and saw a therapist.
 By the time he graduated from Alamosa High School, Ledonne had a 4.0 grade point average and was voted "most likely to succeed" by his peers.
 He studied film at Emerson College and moved back to Colorado to form his own production company, Emberwild Productions, which mostly edits wedding videos.